Leviathan Points (SQUID) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Leviathan Points Historical Price

-According to the latest data gathered on Leviathan Points live price page, the current price of Leviathan Points is 0.02992458USD.
-The circulating supply of Leviathan Points(SQUID) is 25.00M SQUID , giving it a market capitalization of $747.81K.
+According to the latest data gathered on Leviathan Points live price page, the current price of Leviathan Points is 0.03386713USD.
+The circulating supply of Leviathan Points(SQUID) is 25.00M SQUID , giving it a market capitalization of $846.68K.

 The Leviathan Points Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SQUID based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.